Code-Institute-Submissions/UserCentricMilestoneProject-2/README.md

 ---
 Testing was performed throughout the project’s development through the Chrome DevTools; DevTools allowed any obvious errors or mistakes to be edited or identified in real time.
 Once identified, temporary solutions or fixes could be trialled and then implemented in the IDE.
-Chrome DevTools presented the chance to trial the website on different size screens and even some emulated models on the marker, this was key to developing the phone from a mobile form to a responsive tablet and laptop version also.
+Chrome DevTools presented the chance to trial the website on different size screens and even some emulated tablet and phone models, this was key to developing the phone from a mobile form to a responsive tablet and laptop version also.

 Some errors were found when comparing the laptop, laptop large and 4k emulations as the screen being used was actually larger than anticipated.
 Therefore, some changes implemented for laptop screens were being viewed on laptop large screen natively.
 This caused some elements to not display as anticipated and had to be corrected, often my reducing font sizes.

 A key tool for testing was also my code-institute assigned mentor; they code reviewed my project and offered structural and styling advice.
 Key points found from our meetings were incorrect use of the bootstrap container > row > column format, this was corrected where used to be nested accurately.
-I has also pasted a copyright symbol into my footer and was told this needed to be an ascii key for it to be displayed correctly, I was directed to the relevant information and inserted the copyright ascii key.
+I had also pasted a copyright symbol into my footer and was told this needed to be an ascii key for it to be displayed correctly, I was directed to the relevant information and inserted the copyright ascii key.

 Another key point was the number of colours used throughout the project and keeping them to a set number.
 Equally all headings and text should have similar stylings and even